 Before we start, it is good to know that a few data points are already pushed to babelConnect.
 Have a look:

 As the screenshot above shows, the following data points appear in babelConnect whenever a call tries to connect to an agent:

-- you see which number the agent receives the call at (if you use a Browser Phone, babelConnect will push the information "Browser Phone" next to "Dialed:")
+- Number the agent receives the call at.
+In this case, the call is forwarded via the SIP 99901018980717 to a softphone (if you use a Browser Phone, babelConnect will show the information "Browser Phone" next to "Dialed:")

 Pushing dynamic data

 The screenshot above shows the two options you have when implementing customized push data:

 - A standardized message appearing every time the Automation runs.
 In the case above it says "Hi, I hope you have a great day!".
 The message will disappear after a few seconds.

 - Links or any other data value or string.
 In our examples, there is a link to a survey and the agent sees how long the customer waited in the queue.

 The push feature can be very helpful for a number of scenarios:

 - Customers who don't have a CRM but want to give their agents further information about the caller (the wait time, the brand, the call reason selected via IVR, etc.)